manuhalapeth/Knaq-Signal-Analysis/Exploratory_Analysis_Key_Observations.md

 ## 1. The Sensor Geometry Is Accidentally Perfect for Dynamics Analysis

-The long-term gravity decomposition (derived from 52.66M samples, zero gyroscope) recovers **g = 9.792 m/s² against standard 9.807 m/s² — a 0.146% error**.
+The long-term gravity decomposition (derived from 52.66M samples, zero gyroscope) recovers **g = 9.792 m/s² against standard 9.807 m/s², a 0.146% error**.
 That's calibration quality you'd expect from a lab instrument, not raw firmware output.
 It validates that the long-term mean approach is reliable and that the sensor has negligible bias.

 What it reveals about mounting: X carries 95.8% of gravitational load (mean 9.399 m/s², 16.30° from vertical), Y carries 28.0% (mean −2.748 m/s², 73.70° from vertical), and Z carries **0.7%** (mean 0.070 m/s², 89.59° from vertical — effectively perfectly horizontal).
 Pitch is +73.70°, roll +88.53°.

 The consequence for signal analysis is significant: **Z requires zero gravity compensation**.
-Its RMS = 2.756 m/s², std = 2.755 m/s² — 100% dynamic content by definition.
+Its RMS = 2.756 m/s², std = 2.755 m/s², 100% dynamic content by definition.
 X, by contrast, is 91.1% gravity and only 8.9% dynamics.
-For any real-time event classifier or anomaly detector, Z is the channel to watch — no DC removal, no tilt correction, no orientation model needed.
+For any real-time event classifier or anomaly detector, Z is the channel to watch: no DC removal, no tilt correction, no orientation model needed.
 Y sits in between at 32.1% dynamic content.

-One further detail worth noting: the Y axis mean is persistently **−2.748 m/s²**, and its p99 is −0.273 m/s² — meaning **99% of all Y samples are negative**.
+One further detail worth noting: the Y axis mean is persistently **−2.748 m/s²**, and its p99 is −0.273 m/s², meaning **99% of all Y samples are negative**.
 The Y axis almost never crosses zero.
 This confirms a fixed, hardware-level mounting offset, not a transient orientation effect.
 Any downstream classifier needs to treat Y's sign convention as an immutable constant for this device.

 ---

 ## 2. The Sample Clock Is Jittering at 44% — This Is a Firmware Problem

-The median sample interval is exactly 1.2500 ms (confirming 800 Hz), but the **standard deviation is 0.5557 ms — 44.5% of the nominal interval**.
+The median sample interval is exactly 1.2500 ms (confirming 800 Hz), but the **standard deviation is 0.5557 ms, 44.5% of the nominal interval**.
 This is not quantization noise.
 At a true 800 Hz hardware clock, interval jitter should be sub-microsecond.
 At 44%, the acquisition firmware is almost certainly running a **software polling loop**, not a hardware interrupt-driven timer.

-Why this matters analytically: every spectral method in this notebook — Welch PSD, STFT, the spectrogram — assumes uniform sampling.
+Why this matters analytically: every spectral method in this notebook, Welch PSD, STFT, the spectrogram, assumes uniform sampling.
 The frequency resolution claimed (0.195 Hz for Welch, 0.391 Hz for the spectrogram) is computed from sample count and nominal fs.
 With real jitter of 0.56 ms, each FFT window contains phase noise that broadens spectral peaks and raises the effective noise floor.
-The "drifting vs stable" classification of resonances is therefore less reliable than the numbers suggest — a genuinely stable resonance could appear to drift due to non-uniform time steps.
+The "drifting vs stable" classification of resonances is therefore less reliable than the numbers suggest.
+A genuinely stable resonance could appear to drift due to non-uniform time steps.

 For a product shipping firmware: this is a one-line fix (hardware timer interrupt instead of polling) that would improve all downstream spectral analysis quality materially.
-The timestamp anomalies in Part 1 — 1,119,928 monotonicity violations and 2,385,639 duplicate timestamps (4.5% of the dataset) — are almost certainly a symptom of the same root cause: a soft clock that occasionally stalls, duplicates, or reverses under interrupt pressure.
+The timestamp anomalies in Part 1, 1,119,928 monotonicity violations and 2,385,639 duplicate timestamps (4.5% of the dataset), are almost certainly a symptom of the same root cause: a soft clock that occasionally stalls, duplicates, or reverses under interrupt pressure.

 ---